 Aluminum patio doors are very common but some are better than others.
 There are also misconceptions about about them.
 Often people think that they are available in standard sizes and so parts can be changed between different makes of patio door.

 Not always.
 Some aluminum patio doors are made 79-1/4" tall while others are made 79-3/4" tall.
 Each door is slightly different.
-Manufacturers make them "close to a standard size".
+Each manufacturers door is slightly different than the next.

 This page will lay out some of the things to look for in a good aluminum patio door so you can make an informed buying decision.
 As well, we it will point out the parts that make up a sliding door and give you more information about those parts.